Bronze Award Girl Scouts

 - Submit a Bronze Award Intent Form (form found below).

-- Submit any applications for fundraising or in kind donations to Council—Keep in mind that you must be approved for fundraising prior to completion of the project.
-Refer to page 80 of Volunteer Essentials for a detailed description of GSNMT’s policies.
+- Submit any applications for fundraising or in-kind donations to Council—Keep in mind that you must be approved for fundraising prior to completion of the project.
+Refer to Volunteer Essentials for a detailed description of GSNMT’s policies.

 - Complete 20 hours of service on the approved project—documenting all the fun along the way!